| |

 Adds units to construction queues.
 Like the Construction – Ships minister, the unit design

 type chosen will depend on the same demand factors.
-Typically, units are added to queues that lack that unit type
+Typically, units are added first to colonies that are marked by

 Construction - Queue Cleanup: